-The TWU Division of Chemistry and Biochemistry is pleased to announce that we will offer a NEW track in environmental chemistry starting Fall 2018.
-Environmental chemistry is the study of the roles of chemical species in natural places such as water, air and soil; the effects of human and biological activities on these roles; and the effects these roles have on human and biological activities.
-The track will draw upon courses from existing programs in chemistry and biochemistry as well as new courses focusing solely on environmental chemistry.
+TWU offers a track in environmental chemistry, which is the study of the roles of chemical species in natural places such as water, air and soil; the effects of human and biological activities on these roles; and the effects these roles have on human and biological activities.
+The track draws on courses from existing chemistry and biochemistry programs and new courses on environmental chemistry.

 Our division offers the following bachelor of science degrees:

 - BS in Biochemistry with an American Chemical Society Certification